Everything You Need to Know About Colorado Corporations:

 Per CO Rev Stat § 7-90-701, every Colorado corporation must appoint and maintain a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.

 If you’re starting a new business, you probably already know what you want to name your corporation.
 But you’ll need to know if your preferred name is available.
-To find out, visit https://www.sos.state.co.us/biz/BusinessEntityCriteriaExt.do and search until you find the perfect name for your corporation.
+To find out, visit the Colorado SOS’ Business Database Search and browse until you find the perfect name for your corporation.

 Once you know who your registered agent will be and what your corporation name is, you’re ready to file your Colorado Articles of Incorporation.
 Follow along with our filing instructions below: